Policy Evaluation during a Pandemic: Introduction

 Second, for evaluating the effect of Covid-19 related policies on economic outcomes, we propose a two-step approach where the parameters of a two way fixed effects model that additionally allows for current cases to affect the outcome are identified using untreated locations in the first step.
 Then, in the second step, we recover the path of active cases that treated locations would have experienced on average if they had not been treated (this follows under similar unconfoundedness type arguments used for cumulative cases above).
 Using these two pieces of information, we are able to construct the average economic outcome that treated locations would have experienced if they had not participated in the policy --- and, therefore, the average effect of the policy is identified for treated locations.
 Unlike other common approaches, this approach allows both for the policy to affect the current number of cases and for the current number of cases to affect untreated potential outcomes.

 We conclude the paper by studying the effect of state-level shelter-in-place orders (SIPOs) on the number of Covid-19 cases and on travel early in the pandemic.
 These are challenging policies to evaluate because states that implemented these policies also tended to have a large number of Covid-19 cases earlier than states that did not implement this type of policy (or implemented it later).
 This correlation mechanically leads to larger increases in Covid-19 cases among early treated states relative to untreated and later-treated states.
-This additionally implies violations of parallel trends and results in difference in differences estimates that these policies \textit{increased} the number of Covid-19 cases (which is clearly unreasonable).
-In contrast, using our approach, our point estimate of the effect of SIPOs on Covid-19 cases is close to zero.\footnote{Most work on SIPOs that exploits state-level variation in policies has estimated that SIPOs decreased the number of Covid-19 cases (\citet{courtemanche-garuccio-le-pinkston-yelowitz-2020, dave-friedson-matsuzawa-sabia-2020, dave-friedson-matsuzawa-sabia-safford-2020,villas-sears-villas-villas-2020}).
-We discuss the reasons for these differences in \Cref{sec:application}.}
+This additionally implies that parallel trends is violated and can lead to difference-in-differences estimates that these policies \textit{increased} the number of Covid-19 cases which is clearly unreasonable.
+We additionally show that difference-in-differences estimates are very sensitive to minor changes in how they are specified.
+And, interestingly, despite very different post-policy estimates across different types of DID specifications, none of them are rejected in pre-treatment periods.
+This suggests that it is not feasible to choose between alternative difference-in-differences specifications based on their performance in pre-treatment periods.
+Using difference-in-differences, we also sometimes spuriously estimate meaningfully large effects of placebo SIPOs in states that did not actually implement a SIPO.
+In contrast, we document notably better performance of the unconfoundedness strategy along several dimensions: this approach does not lead to any estimates that SIPOs increased Covid-19 cases, and it does not lead to large or statistically significant effects of placebo SIPOs among states that did not actually implement a SIPO.

-\paragraph{Related Work}
+\subsubsection{Related Work}

 There are a number of recent papers at the intersection of economics, Covid-19, and policy evaluation, and here we only briefly summarize some of the most related ones.